Ancestor Search ...Find your Ancestors

 There are a number of editors available that can be used to create a home page.
 They vary in degree of how much HTML knowledge is required.

 HTML is the coding used to create a web site.
-It is simply a tag you put around a word so that that word appears as you tell it in a browser.
+It is simply a tag you put around a word so that word appears as you tell it in a browser.
 HTML is not a true computer language because there is no logic involved.
 It is not difficult to learn - even for non-computer type people.

 Even if you have decided not to add additional content to your page, you still may need to create an index page (the first page a web surfer sees when he visits your web site).
 This depends upon the genealogy program that you have chosen.